cadwiki/cadwiki-nuget-examples/README.md

 Autodesk.AutoCAD.Interop
 Autodesk.AutoCAD.Interop.Common

 This is probably where they are on standard installations of AutoCAD.
-If you installed to a custom drive (example 'E:\' instead of 'C:\') then repath to the custom path instead C:\Program Files\Autodesk\AutoCAD 2021\Autodesk.AutoCAD.Interop.dll C:\Program Files\Autodesk\AutoCAD 2021\Autodesk.AutoCAD.Interop.Common.dll
+If you installed to a custom drive (example 'E:\' instead of 'C:\') then repath to the custom path instead
+C:\Program Files\Autodesk\AutoCAD 2021\Autodesk.AutoCAD.Interop.dll
+C:\Program Files\Autodesk\AutoCAD 2021\Autodesk.AutoCAD.Interop.Common.dll

 ### Build steps
 Click Build -> Rebuild solution in Visual Studio

-During the build, the .vbproj files will:
+During the build, the .vbproj / .csproj files will automatically:
-1. update all AssemblyInfo.vb files based on the buildThisFirst projects mblyInfo.vb file
+1. update all AssemblyInfo.vb files based on the buildThisFirst projects AssemblyInfo.vb file
 1. create all .dlls
 1. copy all .dlls into the .\MainApp\bin\v_#.#.#.# folder that corresponds to the current build number.
 1. create a bootload.scr file for netloading the new .dll into AutoCAD